 Don’t give your customers multiple hoops to jump through to leave your business a review.
 Making the process as fast and easy as possible is a sure-fire way of gaining more reviews.
 Everyone is busy, so make it simplistic.

-If you’re encouraging customers to leave a Google review, for example, you can link them straight through to the review window.
+If you’re encouraging customers to leave a Google review, for example, you can link them straight through to the review window which we’ve mentioned above.

 Offer customers an incentive